 Tableau is a reliable data visualization software which is used for reporting and analyzing vast volumes of data.
 Tableau offers live analytics with interactive dashboards and helps people view and understand data.

-Being one of the best visualization tools, it allows users to create maps, indicators, and many more visuals, as well as provides them with actionable analytics.
-It’s a perfect choice if you want your employees to have a better understanding of how to work with data, analyze it and take insights from it.
+Being one of the best visualization tools, it allows users to create maps, indicators, and many more visuals and provides them with actionable analytics.
+It’s a perfect choice if you want your employees to understand better how to work with data, analyze it and take insights from it.

-Zoho Analytics is a self-service BI and analytics software, available both on the cloud and on-premise, that helps you create dashboards and analyze data.
+Zoho Analytics is a self-service BI and analytics software available both on the cloud and on-premise, whose function is to let you create dashboards and analyze data.
 It enables you to model, structure and clean your data to create and share dashboards and reports with the easy drag-and-drop interface.

 With Zoho, you can manage and automate various business processes across your organization and get a complete picture of any team’s progress.

-IBM Cognos Analytics with Watson is a BI tool that allows you to clean and connect your data and create straightforward data visualizations.
-As many other tools, it integrates different types of functionality – analysis, reporting, dashboards, modeling, and others.
+IBM Cognos Analytics with Watson is a BI tool that lets you clean and connect your data and create straightforward visualizations.
+As with many other tools, it integrates different types of functionality – analysis, reporting, dashboards, modeling, and others.
 However, the software stands out from the competition as it uses AI to explore and predict data which also results in higher costs, more complex interactions and requires formal training.

 Final words on good data visualization

-Regardless of the size of your business, collecting, analyzing, and acting on the information available is a must.
-Data visualization is a great way to transform granular data into flat-out actionable business information.
+Regardless of the size of your business, the skills of collecting, analyzing, and acting on the information available will provide tremendous support for your business, hence, are an absolute must.
+Data visualization is a great way to answer essential business questions and transform granular data into flat-out actionable business information.
 What makes data visualization important is the amount of time and effort it saves your business.
 Data visualization tools allow you not only see your KPIs, but also unify data, trace relationships and patterns in behavior and performance and make impactful data-driven decisions.
 Good data visualization is a real source of power over your business performance.
-Determine what works for you best and forget about Excel spreadsheets!
+Determine what works for you best, and forget about the Microsoft Excel spreadsheets!
 Make data analytics part of your business strategy – get ahead of your competition!